UN-SPIDER at a glance

 The United Nations Office for Outer Space Affairs (UNOOSA) has activated the International Charter “Space and Major Disasters” for Typhoon Bebinca in Viet Nam, which is expected to make landfall on 17 August.
 UNOOSA activated the Charter on behalf of the Vietnam Disaster Management Authority.

-Meteorologists have forecasted wind speeds up to 90 kph and up to 300mm of… Read more
+Meteorologists have forecasted wind speeds up to 90 kph and up… Read more

 News from the community